-Personal skills an d learning styles Learning styles Kinaesthetic and interpersonal.
-Attributes You need to be creative, independent, well-organised and capable of good time manage a portfolio-based qualification, so steady, consistent working over three years gets result are largely IT based.
+Personal skills an Personal skills and learning styles Learning styles Kinaesthetic and interpersonal.
+Attributes You need to be creative, independent, well-organised and capable of good time management.
+It is a portfolio-based qualification, so steady, consistent working over three years gets results.
+Lessons are largely IT based.
 Photoshoots are taken weekly for homework.
 Interests The arts, visual culture, photography, digital media